 Q. How We Teach Our Students?

 A. The AIDSF Studios teaching is on a scholastic basis, and degrees of dancing achieved are varied.
 Instruction progresses through: Student Introductory & Variety Programs, and Associate or Full Programs in Bronze, Silver, Gold, Gold Bar and Gold Star Standards.
-This system is called the Medalist System and is used worldwide.
+This system is called the Medallist System and is used worldwide.
 Courses are designed for people desiring instruction in either Social or Competition Styles.
 Our goal is to help you get out on the floor dancing as soon as possible.

-Q. Our Instructors?
+Q. Our Instructors